 Sometimes, when things are stressful, nothing but the soothing sound of a solo violin will cut it to bring your heart rate down and induce a state of musical bliss.

-For those moments, we’ve chosen a handful of most soothing pieces of music for the fiddle.
+For those moments, we’ve chosen a handful of most soothing pieces of classical music for the fiddle.

 Put this on… and draw a breath deeper than you’ve taken all day.
 Marked Andante religioso, Massenet’s exquisite Intermezzo for solo violin and orchestra is to be played with an almost religious emotion.
 From the offset, the ‘Méditation’ creates a dream-like soundscape, the violin undulating up and down, cushioned by harmonies from the harps.
 Then we reach the climax, a wonderfully indulgent moment marked poco più appassionato, before the violin fades away to almost silence.

 Listen to Classic FM Relax playlist on Global Player >

 Jules Massenet / Thais / Meditation

 Literally a ‘Cradle Song’, Fauré’s ‘Berceuse’ is a sweet violin and piano miniature which, despite being allegedly dismissed by the composer himself as a merely “conventional little piece”, has stood as impressively on the world’s concert stages as it has in street busking spots.
 Usually played with mute, it boasts none of the indulgence of Massenet’s ‘Méditation’, instead encouraging a light, tender tone from the instrument.

 Literally ‘Mirror in the Mirror’, Estonian composer Arvo Pärt’s meditative violin and piano composition is grounded by a sustained A in the violin and tonic triads in the keys, repeated over and over to create a feeling of the melody being reflected back and forth – like mirrors in a mirror.
 It’s one of the most iconic minimalist works, and an absolutely beautiful listen.